ozturkkl/framework-control/README.md

 ## Architecture (MVP)

-- Backend service: Rust (Axum + Tokio)
+- Backend service: Rust (Tokio + Poem + poem-openapi)
   - Exposes a tiny HTTP API (default: http://127.0.0.1:8090)
+  - Generates OpenAPI on demand
   - Executes Framework CLI (`framework_tool`) for all EC interactions (no direct library bindings)
   - Returns raw CLI stdout in a simple JSON envelope; the web UI parses as needed
   - Applies a persisted fan-control config at boot (auto/manual/curve)
 - Frontend UI: Svelte + Vite
-  - Runs locally (dev: http://127.0.0.1:5173) and talks to the backend API
+  - Runs locally (dev: http://127.0.0.1:5174) and talks to the backend API
   - Simple pages: Telemetry and Fan control
 - Packaging: WiX
   - MSI installs the service binary to `C:\Program Files\FrameworkControl` and registers the background process with proper elevation at boot (no interactive consoles required)